makersacademy/takeaway-challenge/README.md

 # Notes on Takeaway Challenge

+## Progress on User Stories

+* See list of dishes with prices - complete
+* Select some number of several dishes - complete
+* Check that total matches sum of dishes in my order - complete (order display)
+* Send an SMS message when order is placed - complete

 ## Class Responsibility Collaborator domain modelling

 This is a first pass.
 There may be substantial changes for encapsulation and SRP reasons.